Creating Sustainable Wealth Takes Ongoing Sources of Income

 Purchasing investment real estate takes many different sources of income.
 Above all, ensure you don’t give up your day job to start buying an investment property.

 Most folks can’t buy real estate, especially investment real estate, for instance, without using a lender.
 After all, if you are purchasing investment real estate, it will make you a borrower and a risk.
-The people who are lending you funds expect their money to be safe and secure.
+However, the people lending you funds expect their money to be safe and secure.
 They are looking for low risk and a return on their investment.
-How do you lower being a risk?
+So how do you lower being a risk?

 Part of It is Attitude

 Remember, you are expecting a return on your investment.

 Never get your nose out of the joint because your lender wants a return on their investment.
 The lenders take the risk; therefore, the cost has much to do with your ability to service the debt.

 Debt servicing is one of the leading reasons for you to keep your day job as you start to build your investment real estate portfolio.